Armond-Guze/sports-quiz-for-dummies/Assets/README.md

 ## playQuestion FUNCTION
 We first selected our "Start-Btn" class and made a function to start the game when clicked for the Javascript

+## JAVASCRIPT STRUCTURE
+Our Javascript was broken into multiple parts, starting with our variables.
+From there we created objects for our questions and answers, eventually leading into our local storage.